 Some Helpful Tips to overcome a panic attack

 So let me give you a couple of tips and a couple of helpful hints that you can use.
+I have used these with clients in London.
 If you ever feel high anxiety or a panic attack, the first thing to remember is that nobody’s ever died of a panic attack.
 It’s totally harmless.
 It’s really just those anxious thoughts that are going around your head.

 The second tip to help you overcome a panic attack is to find some way to ground yourself and believe that, I mean find a way to feel more present in the present moment.
 So that might be moving your attention away from those thoughts in your head and moving your attention to just feeling your feet.
 You might even want to practice that right now.
 Just moving your attention to feeling your feet or just noticing breathing in and breathing.
 Perhaps you can have a go at doing that now, as a practice.
 Just notice breathing in and breathing out.
 That might be noticing the rise and fall of your tummy or as the air comes in and out of your nostrils.
 Just being more aware and present of something happening right now.
 For some people it’s concentrating on a spot that they find in the room, might be a spot on the wall or on the ceiling.
 Simply just move your attention to something constant in the present moment.
 That’s why breathing is often used for meditation because it’s something that’s happening right now.

 My third tip to overcome a panic attack is to find a way in general, on a daily basis, to increase that relaxation.
 So look into meditation and look into things like Mindfulness.
+London has many meditation or Mindfulness classes.
 Maybe consider exercise that you’re doing that can also be helpful, or going for a walk or spending time in nature.

 Try this also – get a piece of paper and write down some of those thoughts that are causing the anxiety.
 Some of those thoughts or situations, it might be something in your daily life or at work.
 It might be a thought that you’re having quite repetitively in your mind.
 As soon as you write it out, you can already feel and notice that you’re feeling less anxiety and concern.
 By writing it out, this will mean that you can start to think about if there’s something you can practically do to change the situation.